jingzhengli/Anonymous_lift/README.md

 * dassl

 ### Data preparation
+Data preparation is borrowed from a baseline CoOp.
 Please follow the instructions at [DATASETS.md](DATASETS.md) to prepare all datasets.

 ### Training: